IamLation/lation_247robbery/README.md

 # Lation's 24/7 Robbery
 A fun & unique 24/7 robbery script for ESX.
 Rob the registers, hack the computer for a security code & use that code to get access to the safe for even more money.
+There is global cooldowns that restrict players from chain-robbing.
+If you fail hacking the computer too many times (configurable) you will fail the robbery and have to start over.
+If you try unlocking the safe unsuccessfully too many times (configurable) you will fail the robbery and have to start over.
+Every robbery will generate a new & unique "PIN" to unlock the safe.
+Furthermore, there is a small chance you can get lucky & find a note under the register that gives you the safe's PIN and allows you to skip hacking the computer at all!
+This chance is configurable.

+This script requires "ps-ui" listed below for the hacking minigame.

 ## Features
 - Supports ESX / easy to convert